phixid/functionals/README.md

-# Subterfuge
+# Subterfuge (working title)

 A functional Javascript library to use and learn from!
 The idea is two-fold.
-A library to make your professional life easier as well as teach you the concepts behind functional programming.
+A library to make your professional life easier as well as teach you some of the concepts behind functional programming.

-Subterfuge will provide you with the means to rewrite the library.
-This means you will be able to implement the behaviour yourself using the test-suite of the library, making sure your own implementation behaves as expected.
+Subterfuge will provide you with good documentation in the comments and a documenting test-suite.
+This means you will be able to implement the behaviour yourself using the documentation and tests as a guide, making sure your own implementation behaves as expected.

 ## Functional concepts
 ### Box